codeme-ne/ghost-addon/README.md

 2. Add `CLOUDFLARE_API_TOKEN` with a Cloudflare API token that has “Edit Workers” permission
 3. Ensure `package-lock.json` is committed (required for `npm ci` in CI)
 4. Push a commit to trigger deploy or run the workflow manually

+## 🧪 Try locally

+You can test the widget end-to-end with the included `test.html`:

+1. Install dependencies
+  - `npm install`
+2. Start the Worker locally
+  - `npm run dev` (defaults to http://localhost:8787)
+3. Open `test.html` in your browser (no server required)
+4. Ensure the "Worker URL" field is `http://localhost:8787` and click "Load Widget"

+Notes:
+- Local CORS is already permitted via `wrangler.toml` under `[env.development].vars.ALLOWED_ORIGINS`.
+- The Durable Object class is registered via migrations in `wrangler.toml`.

 ## 🎨 Customization